acherm/acherm.github.io/_posts/2020-09-10-OBSVirtualCam.md

  * `sudo modprobe v4l2loopback card_label="Virtual Cam"` might not be sufficient.
 The camera will be created but not recognized by third party applications like OBS or Web browsers.
 I suggest to use this line: `sudo modprobe v4l2loopback devices=1 video_nr=10 card_label="OBS Cam" exclusive_caps=1`

 For checking: `v4l2-ctl --all` and `v4l2-ctl -d /dev/video10 --list-formats-ext` as well as `ls -al /dev | grep video` (don't forget to install `sudo dnf install v4l-utils`).
 At this step, some (hopefully all) applications might recognize your virtual camera.
+A useful link is https://webrtc.github.io/samples/src/content/devices/input-output/ to test whether your camera is recognized.
 But there is nothing to broadcast.

 ### vl42sink